Preface

 Key to the jail in the Forgotten Prison.

-The master of a castle whose name is now unknown imprisoned anything and everything suspected to be the source of the curse in order to protect this land from the spreading curse.
+The castle lord whose name is now unknown tried to protect this land from the curse running rampant, so imprisoned anything and everything suspected to be the source of the curse.

 The castle became a prison in its entirety and was eventually forgotten.